Keep Your Financial Aid Eligibility

 - Students with an approved appeal will be placed on Academic Plan for one semester of financial aid and will be evaluated accordingly at the end of each semester.

 - If the students appeal is approved, the student must adhere to the terms of the academic plan or will be denied financial aid for future semesters.

 - Paying out of pocket for classes or sitting out a semester is not grounds for reinstatement of aid.
 Students must bring their academic progress back into compliance or have an appeal approved to have financial aid reinstated.

 - It is important for students to remember that Pell Lifetime Eligibility Used (PLEU) cannot be waived through the submission of an appeal.

 2. Understanding the Consequences of an F Grade

 Financial aid students, who stop attending all courses during the semester, and receive all final grades of F, will not be considered as withdrawing from any classes.
 To withdraw from all classes, students must follow the procedures made available in Enrollment Services.

 A pro-rated portion of the federal aid received, based on the documented last date of attendance, must be returned to the federal aid programs.
 If the college is unable to document the last date of attendance, one-half of all federal aid received during the semester must be returned to the federal aid programs.

-If all final grades of F were received, the student’s Satisfactory Academic Progress may be affected and an appeal needs to be submitted to regain financial aid eligibility.
+If all final grades of F were received, the student’s Satisfactory Academic Progress may be affected and an appeal must to be submitted to regain financial aid eligibility.

-The Financial Aid Office encourages any student experiencing academic difficulties to utilize academic services available at Middlesex County College.
-These are valuable resources to assist you if you are struggling to maintain Satisfactory Academic Progress.
+The Financial Aid Office encourages students experiencing academic difficulties to use the academic services available at Middlesex College.
+These are valuable resources afforded student who are struggling to maintain Satisfactory Academic Progress.